dacoweb/python-taller-stripe-subscriptions/README.md

     ...
 ```

-On runing env, execute:
+On running env, execute:

 ```
 $ python subscription.py
 ```

-Expected result: a new subscription created under the customer indicated.
+Expected result: a new subscription created under the customer id provided.

 ```
 ...